kelvinyap2014/simple-cdk/README.md

 ## Local integration testing
 See ./test-integration for a Docker Compose file that bring up Simple Node Service, Simple Python Service and local AWS services (via [localstack](https://github.com/localstack/localstack)) such as S3, SQS, DynamoDB.

-When `http://localhost:7777/sqs` get browsed, the Simple Node Service will be hit, a timestamped message will be generated and sent to SQS.
+When `http://localhost:7777/sqs` get browsed, the Simple Node Service will be hit, a timestamped message will be generated and sent to SQS, added to DynamoDB as well.
 Then, the Simple Python Service will pick up the message from SQS, generate a file and upload to S3.
 The `http://localhost:7777/sqs` web response will provide SQS sending status and the file name (if success).

 ### Current state
 The docker-compose.yml (or local development environment) was tested fine against AWS credentials on actual AWS SQS and S3 environment.
 It was tested fine against localstack as well.